weaviate/weaviate-io/docs/weaviate/core-knowledge/indexing.md

 }
 ```

-We have a dedicated section containing all the [vector index settings](/docs/weaviate/vectorization/hnsw.md#how-to-use-hnsw-and-parameters), but there are a few we would like to highlight in this getting-started guide.
+We have a dedicated section containing all the [vector index settings](/docs/weaviate/vectorization/hnsw.md#how-to-use-hnsw-and-parameters), but there are a few we would like to highlight in this section.

 * `vectorIndexType` is the ANN algorithm you want to use.
 By default, Weaviate selects `hnsw` -- the Hierarchical Navigable Small World (HNSW) algorithm.
 * `ef` is HNSW specific, and is used to find the right vectors stored in the index.
 The higher you set it the more accurate the recall but the slower the search becomes (more about picking the right index strategy below).
 By default Weaviate sets the value to `-1` which means: "Let Weaviate pick the right ef value for me."